Working with retailers

 Trade marketing – managing business-to-business relationships with the retailers who sell our products – is a large part of our activity.
 We place as strong an emphasis on being a high quality supplier to the trade as we do on working to ensure high standards among our own suppliers.

-We have around 26,000 trade marketing and distribution employees globally, who work with retailers and develop mutually beneficial partnerships.
+Our trade marketing and distribution employees globally work with retailers and develop mutually beneficial partnerships.

 We’re always working to ensure we are the partner of choice to the trade wherever we do business.
 We work to operate in the most efficient and effective way so retailers can offer the products our consumers want to buy, where they want them, when they want them, at the right quality, price and quantity.